 Patients without an HLA compatible donor for HCT may be candidates for gene therapy.
 Gene therapy may also be suited for patients with CGD since the disease often results from single genetic defects.
 This process includes the transfer of autologous hematopoietic stem and progenitor cells (HSPCs) by retroviral vectors and semi-random integration into the genome.
 Retroviral vectors provide normal genes to reconstruct the NADPH oxidase activity in deficient cells.
 Until now, gene therapy success has been limited.
 Some patients have experienced severe complications, including death, due to abnormal clonal hematopoiesis caused by vector integration.
 As gene repair technology becomes more advanced, DNA editing using short palindromic repeat/CRISPR associated 9 (CRISPR/Cas9) may be used to repair defective genes in X-linked recessive CGD cases.
 This method of gene therapy has been shown to restore NADPH oxidase in vitro.

-Clinicians evaluating patients with suspected CGD, often consider other disorders such as cystic fibrosis (CF), hyperimmunoglobulin E syndrome, Glucose-6-phosphate dehydrogenase (G6PD) deficiency, Glutathione synthase (GS) deficiency, and Crohn’s disease.
+Clinicians evaluating patients with suspected CGD often consider other disorders such as cystic fibrosis (CF), hyperimmunoglobulin E syndrome, glucose-6-phosphate dehydrogenase (G6PD) deficiency, glutathione synthase (GS) deficiency, and Crohn disease.

-CF patients develop complex infections.
+Patients with CF develop complex infections.
 However, these infections are typically limited to the lungs with significant bronchiectasis, which is not common in CGD.
-Patients with hyperimmunoglobulin E syndrome develop Aspergillus lung infections only when lung cysts are present, which is typically unseen in CGD patients.
+Patients with hyperimmunoglobulin E syndrome develop Aspergillus lung infections only when lung cysts are present, which is typically unseen in patients with CGD.
 These patients also have elevated IgE levels, whereas CGD patients do not.
 G6PD deficiency and GS deficiency affect neutrophil respiratory burst and increase susceptibility to bacterial infections.
 However, G6PD deficiency is associated with hemolytic anemia, and GS deficiency is characterized by hemolytic anemia, increased 5-oxoprolinuria, metabolic acidosis, mental retardation, and other neurological manifestations which are not seen in CGD.
-Both G6PDand GS deficiencies can be confirmed by showing deficiencies of the respective enzymes in cells.
-Crohn’s disease presents similarly to CGD colitis.
-However, Crohn’s is not associated with severe infections and presents without lipid-laden macrophages, which are highly characteristic of CGD colitis.
+Both G6PD and GS deficiencies can be confirmed by showing deficiencies of the respective enzymes in cells.
+Crohn disease presents similarly to CGD colitis.
+However, Crohn is not associated with severe infections and presents without lipid-laden macrophages, which are highly characteristic of CGD colitis.
 Additionally, since the CGD phenotype can be variable, CGD can be mistaken for pyloric stenosis, food allergies, or iron-deficiency anemia.

 Genome-wide association studies (GWAS) revealed a connection between genes encoding oxidase subunits with autoimmune and auto-inflammatory disorders.
 Variations of the NCF2 encoding p67phox and NCF4 encoding p40phox have been associated with systemic lupus erythematosus (SLE) and Crohn’s disease.

-A substantial fraction of CGD patients experiences a form of the inflammatory disease that greatly resembles inflammatory bowel disease (IBD), especially Crohn’s disease.
+A substantial fraction of patients with CGD experience a form of the inflammatory disease that greatly resembles inflammatory bowel disease (IBD), especially Crohn disease.
 Symptoms can range from mild to bloody diarrhea and malabsorption.
-Some patients also describe other chronic inflammatory symptoms including non-infectious arthritis, gingivitis, chorioretinitis or uveitis, glomerulonephritis, and rarely white matter lesions in the brain.
-The CGD genotype seems to accentuate the standard genetic risk associated with IBD.
-Granulomata in CGD colitis have sharply defined histiocyte aggregates with surrounding lymphocytic inflammation, unlike the poorly formed granulomata often seen in Crohn’s.
+Some patients also describe other chronic inflammatory symptoms, including non-infectious arthritis, gingivitis, chorioretinitis or uveitis, glomerulonephritis, and rarely white matter lesions in the brain.
+The CGD genotype seems to accentuate the standard genetic risk associated with inflammatory bowel disease (IBD).
+Granulomata in CGD colitis have sharply defined histiocyte aggregates with surrounding lymphocytic inflammation, unlike the poorly formed granulomata often seen in Crohn disease.
 When staining for macrophage marker, CD68, CGD bowel disease had significantly lower levels compared to typical Crohn’s disease.
-While patients with CGD granulomatous colitis respond well to tumor necrosis factor-alpha inhibition, such as infliximab, they often have significant infectious complications, sometimes fatal, than typical patients with Crohn’s disease.
-Clinically it is important to note the relationship between Crohn’s disease and CGD since this can affect patient diagnosis, morbidity, and treatment options.
+While patients with CGD granulomatous colitis respond well to tumor necrosis factor-alpha inhibition, such as infliximab, they often have significant infectious complications, sometimes fatal, than typical patients with Crohn disease.
+Clinically it is important to note the relationship between Crohn disease and CGD since this can affect patient diagnosis, morbidity, and treatment options.